Skip to main content

 Technical Analysis

-CVE-2025-10770 is a medium severity deserialization vulnerability affecting the jeecgboot JimuReport product versions up to 2.1.2.
-The vulnerability resides in an unspecified function within the /drag/onlDragDataSource/testConnection endpoint of the MySQL JDBC Handler component.
-Deserialization vulnerabilities occur when untrusted data is processed by an application in a way that allows attackers to manipulate serialized objects, potentially leading to arbitrary code execution, data tampering, or denial of service.
-In this case, the vulnerability allows remote attackers to send crafted payloads to the vulnerable endpoint, triggering unsafe deserialization without requiring user interaction or authentication, as indicated by the CVSS vector (AV:N/AC:L/AT:N/UI:N/PR:L).
-The CVSS score of 5.3 reflects a medium severity, considering the attack complexity is low but requires some privileges (PR:L).
-The vulnerability impacts confidentiality, integrity, and availability to a limited extent (VC:L/VI:L/VA:L).
-Although no known exploits are reported in the wild yet, public exploit code is available, increasing the risk of exploitation.
-The lack of a patch link suggests that a fix may not yet be released or publicly documented.
-Organizations using affected versions of JimuReport should consider this vulnerability a credible threat due to its remote exploitability and potential impact on database connectivity and reporting functionalities.
+CVE-2025-10770 is a medium-severity vulnerability affecting the jeecgboot JimuReport product, specifically versions 2.1.0 through 2.1.2.
+The vulnerability arises from insecure deserialization in an unspecified function related to the /drag/onlDragDataSource/testConnection endpoint within the MySQL JDBC Handler component.
+Deserialization vulnerabilities occur when untrusted data is processed by an application in a way that allows attackers to manipulate serialized objects, potentially leading to remote code execution or other malicious actions.
+In this case, the vulnerability allows remote attackers to perform manipulation that triggers deserialization without requiring user interaction or authentication, as indicated by the CVSS vector (AV:N/AC:L/AT:N/UI:N/PR:L).
+The CVSS score of 5.3 reflects a medium severity, with limited impact on confidentiality, integrity, and availability (VC:L/VI:L/VA:L), and requires low privileges (PR:L).
+Although no known exploits are currently observed in the wild, the exploit code has been publicly disclosed, increasing the risk of exploitation.
+The vulnerability affects a component that handles MySQL JDBC connections, which is critical for database interactions in JimuReport, a reporting tool within the jeecgboot ecosystem.
+The lack of patches or official remediation links suggests that organizations must proactively implement mitigations or upgrade once fixes become available.
+Overall, this vulnerability poses a moderate risk due to its remote exploitability and the potential for unauthorized manipulation of serialized data, which could lead to data compromise or service disruption if exploited.

 Potential Impact